badshah400/tartex/README.md

 - Files ignored by `.gitignore` (e.g. `*.aux`, `*.log`, build artifacts, temp files) are automatically excluded, since they are not tracked by Git.
-- No re-compilation of TeX sources.
+- No re-compilation of TeX sources (unless using one of the `check` options).
-- You don’t need to maintain a separate exclude list, the Git tree is the source of truth.
+- No need to maintain a separate exclude list.
-- The tarball will exactly reflect the state of the project at the chosen revision, ensuring reproducibility.
+- Output tarball reflects the exact state of the project at the chosen revision, ensuring reproducibility.
 - Unless the output tar filename is explicitly specified by the user (via `-o`/`--output`), a git short-ref or tag-id will be appended to it.
 For example,